At Femme Cyclist, we’ve taken polls of our community several times on favorite mountain bike shorts. Shredly always comes out the winner.

 Why?
 It’s a woman-owned company that makes shorts that are fashion-forward, have high-quality construction, and that actually fit regardless of your size or shape.

 If you haven’t tried a pair of Shredly shorts yet, you’re missing out.
-In this review, I share the different options Shredly offers.
-(Including my personal favorite, the Shredly CURVY, with it’s insanely comfortable yoga style waistband).
+In this review, I share the different options they offer, including the traditional “All Time” Shredly MTB Short, the Curvy “Limitless” short, 7″ short, and the long short.